pragmint/open-practices/practices/refactor.md

 ### The Risks of Too Much in One Go

-Attempting too much in a single refactor can increase complexity, introduce errors, and hinder progress.
+Attempting too much in a single refactor can increase complexity, introduce errors, and slow progress.
-Breaking tasks into smaller, manageable units is key to maintaining clarity, reducing errors, and enhancing the codebase incrementally.
+It's important to break tasks into smaller, manageable units to maintain clarity, reduce errors, and enhance the codebase incrementally.
+Doing too much at once can be overwhelming and create conflicts with other team members.

 ### Prolonged Gaps Between Refactors